grrr-amsterdam/average-hours/README.md

 Endpoint: `POST /average-hours`

-The GRRR Slack workspace contains an app with exposes a slash command: `/average-hours [api-key]`.
+The GRRR Slack workspace contains an app with exposes a slash command: `/average-hours [days]`.

+The Lambda function uses a Go written cache layer: [docs](https://aws.amazon.com/blogs/compute/caching-data-and-configuration-settings-with-aws-lambda-extensions/).

 ## Known issues and improvements

-- Productive API calls are paginated, but this app doesn't support that.
-When using more then 200 days the average will be wrong, because the first page contains the first days.
-- The Slack and Productive API are functions right now.
-Seperate classes would make the code more readable.
+- Doesn't run locally because it depends on a cache layer which loads the configuration files upfront.
 - No CI with auto deploy and Prettier.
 - Sentry monitoring is missing.

 ## Local development

+This Lambda function uses a cache layer to fetch the configuration for Parameter Store uppon starting the Lambda function.
+The configuration isn't loaded at runtime.

-Activate your personal AWS profile.
-Serverless will create a assume role for the Lambda function.
+~~Activate your personal AWS profile.
+Serverless will create a assume role for the Lambda function.~~

-`npx serverless invoke local --function slack --path test/slack-command-average-hours-20-days.json`
+`# npx serverless invoke local --function slack --path test/slack-command-average-hours-20-days.json`

 ## Deploy